Accounting is the language of business. It gives managers, investors and governments, the information they need to make financially sound decisions.

-In your final year you can choose optional modules to develop new skills, take a closer look at topics you're familiar with, or investigate an interesting subject in detail.
-You'll take four core modules, plus two optional modules or a dissertation based on an original research project.
+In your final year you can choose option modules to develop new skills, take a closer look at topics you're familiar with, or investigate an interesting subject in detail.

 Be aware that the modules you choose may affect which professional accreditations you qualify for.

 You will also study two option modules.
 In previous years, options have covered topics such as: